High dynamic range photography, also known as HDR photography, allows you to combine multiple different exposures into a single image.

 For example, if you’ve ever tried to take a picture of the sunset and discovered that your foreground came out extremely underexposed, you’ve already experienced the problem that HDR is trying to solve.

-But instead, if you take one picture exposed for the sky and one picture exposed for the foreground, you can combine them in Photoshop and recreate an image that’s closer to what you actually see in person.
+Instead, if you take one picture exposed for the sky and one picture exposed for the foreground, you can combine them in Photoshop and recreate an image that’s closer to what you actually see in person.

 That’s how the theory goes, at least – the reality is more complex and involves some mental trickery on your brain’s part, but let’s leave that aside and focus on how to do HDR in Photoshop.